solliancenet/dp-203-v2/labs/07/README.md

 Do the number of rows match for both load operations?
 Which activity was fastest?
 You should see that both copied the same amount of data in roughly the same amount of time.

-### Load data into the clustered columnstore table
+### Task 4: Load data into the clustered columnstore table

 For both of the load operations above, we inserted data into the heap table.
 What if we inserted into the clustered columnstore table instead?
 Is there really a performance difference?
 Let's find out!